Updated: May 11

 Let's assume that you successfully negotiated a $1.00 per hour raise or increased initial salary offer.
 Great job!
 Let's take a look at what that extra dollar per hour can do for you over time.
 In this first example, we took just your extra $1/hour and applied it monthly to a pre-tax retirement fund earning 5% interest while paying the minimum balance on your student loan each month.
 If you continued to apply that $1/hour towards your retirement account for 30 years, you could have over $144,000*!!!
 Now, that's definitely worth your time to prepare and to negotiate successfully!

-An extra $1/hour yields $2,080 each year pre-tax.
+An extra $1/hour yields $2,080 each year pre-tax (assuming 40 hours worked per week X 52 weeks per year).
 Applied over a 30year time period, you would be contributing $62,400.
-That's a lot of money.
+That's a lot of money!
 When you're starting out in your career, one of the best resources you have is TIME.
-With the help of many working years ahead of you and compound interest, your successful salary negotiation can yield huge results for you for retirement!
-Over 30 years, your $62,400 combined contributions can turn into over $144,000.
+With the help of many working years ahead of you as well as compounding interest, your successful salary negotiation can yield huge results for you for retirement.
+Over 30 years, your $62,400 combined contributions can turn into over $144,000!
+Woohoo!

 Funding your pre-tax retirement with that same $1/hour raise after your student loans have been paid off can yield $88,000 in a little over 20 years!

-As you can see, even with this scenario, your negotiating skills help you win big in the end!
+As you can see, in any of the above scenarios, your negotiating skills can help you win big in the end!